 ABSTRACT

 Forkhead Box M1 (FOXM1) is an oncogenic transcription factor implicated in the pathogenesis of solid and hematologic cancers.
-Here, we examined the significance of FOXM1 in ALK-positive anaplastic large cell lymphoma (ALK+ ALCL), with a focus on how it interacts with NPM-ALK, a key oncogenic driver in these tumors.
-FOXM1 was highly expressed in ALK+ ALCL cell lines (5/5), patient samples (6/6) and tumors arising in NPM-ALK transgenic mice (4/4).
-FOXM1 was found localized in the nuclei, and confirmed to be transcriptionally active in ALK+ ALCL cells.
-Inhibition of FOXM1 in ALK+ ALCL cells using shRNA or a pharmacologic agent (thiostrepton) resulted in significant reductions in cell growth and soft-agar colony formation, which were associated with apoptosis and cell-cycle arrest.
-FOXM1 is functionally linked to NPM-ALK, as FOXM1 enhanced the phosphorylation of the NPM-ALK/STAT3 axis.
-Conversely, the DNA binding and transcriptional activity of FOXM1 was found to be dependent on the expression of NPM-ALK, which was previously shown to exist as NPM-ALK:NPM1 heterodimers in the nuclei.
-Further studies showed that this dependency hinges on the binding of FOXM1 to NPM1 that heterodimerizes with NPM-ALK, and the phosphorylation status of NPM-ALK.
-Specifically, FOXM1 failed to effectively bind to DNA when NPM-ALK was siRNA-silenced or a kinase-dead NPM-ALK variant was used.
-In conclusion, we identified FOXM1 as an important oncogenic protein in ALK+ ALCL.
-Our results also have exemplified that NPM-ALK can exert oncogenic effects in the nuclei, and illustrated a novel role of NPM1 in the context of NPM-ALK pathobiology.
+Here, we examined the significance of FOXM1 in Nucleophosmin-Anaplastic Lymphoma Kinase (NPM-ALK)-positive anaplastic large cell lymphoma (ALCL), with a focus on how it interacts with NPM-ALK, a key oncogenic driver in these tumors.
+FOXM1 is highly expressed in NPM-ALK+ ALCL cell lines (5/5), patient samples (6/6) and tumors arising in NPM-ALK transgenic mice (4/4), is localized in the nuclei and is transcriptionally active.
+Inhibition of FOXM1 in NPM-ALK+ ALCL using shRNA or a pharmacologic agent (thiostrepton) results in a significant reduction in cell growth and colony formation in soft agar, concomitant with apoptosis and cell cycle arrest.
+The DNA binding and transcriptional activity of FOXM1 is dependent on the expression and kinase activity of NPM-ALK, which has previously been shown to exist as NPM-ALK:NPM1 heterodimers in cell nuclei.
+Furthermore, FOXM1 forms a complex with NPM-ALK and NPM1, a complex that does not develop when variant forms of ALK unable to bind wild-type NPM1 (e.g. EML4-ALK and full length ALK) are expressed.
+Moreover, in a positive feedback loop, FOXM1 enhances the phosphorylation of the NPM-ALK/STAT3 axis.
+In conclusion, we identify FOXM1 as an important oncogenic protein in NPM-ALK+ ALCL whose transcriptional activity is dependent on forming a complex with wild-type NPM1 and kinase-active NPM-ALK in the nucleus.
+These data confirm that NPM-ALK plays a functional role when present in the nucleus and illustrate a novel role for NPM1 in the context of NPM-ALK pathobiology.

 Word count: 249